zachary-chiodini/Unit-Perceptron-Regression/README.md

 </p>
 <hr>
 <p align="justify">
-    However, the parameters <b>Ω</b> for this model are not yet known.
-    Measuring how close a model <i><b>P</b></i> is to approximating the measured outputs can be achieved by calculating the sum of squared errors <i>SSE</i> (5), which is the sum of the squared differences between the model's output and the measured outputs.
+    Measuring how close a model <i><b>P</b></i> is to approximating the hypothetical outputs can be achieved by calculating the sum of squared errors <i>SSE</i> (5), which is the sum of the squared differences between the model's output and the hypothetical outputs.
     These differences are called residuals.
 Equation (5) is also called the sum of squared residuals.
 </p>
 <hr>